FREQUENTLY ASKED QUESTIONS (FAQ)

 I want to volunteer my time at the preschool.
 How?

 We are thrilled to have our parents be involved in our school.
 You can help in many ways…making play dough, developing photographs, cutting flannel board pieces, shelving our teacher library books, and assisting the teachers with specific classroom needs.
-Our parent organization, the Parent Support Team (PST), meets monthly just after drop-off.
-This organization is chaired by a very dedication parent who organizes our various volunteer opportunities for the parents.
-We need help with several of our annual events - Wreath Sale, Black Forest Book and Toy Fair, Art By Me, Teacher Appreciation, and our End of the Year Family Picnic.
-Each year we will also participate in several community outreach projects such as Loaves and Fishes and the Central Avenue Bilingual Preschool.
+Our parent organization, the Parent Support Team (PST), meets every other month, just after drop-off.
+This organization is chaired by a very dedicated parent who organizes our various volunteer opportunities for the parents.
+We need help with several of our annual events, such as the Wreath Sale, Cardinal Lane Book Fair, Teacher Appreciation, and our End of the Year Family Picnic.
+Each year we will also participate in community outreach projects such as Crisis Assistance Ministry and the Central Avenue Bilingual Preschool.

 How is communication handled at Trinity?

 Open communication is a vital part of any school.
-It is necessary between all groups: children, parents, teachers, administration, and the WDS committee/church.
-Just as we stress to our children each day to “use your words” and talk with each other, we welcome your thoughts/comments at anytime.
-Please feel free to stop by the Weekday School office at anytime.
+It is necessary between all groups: children, parents, teachers, administration, and the WDS ministry team/church.
+Just as we stress to our children each day to “use your words” and talk with each other, we welcome your thoughts/comments at any time.
+Please feel free to stop by the Weekday School office at any time.

-Family folders are located outside of each of the toddler, twos, and threes classrooms.
+Family folders are located outside of each of the toddler and twos classrooms.
 It is your responsibility to check this folder daily regarding happenings around the school or in your child’s classroom.
 Please make this a habit so that you might be fully informed about our program.
-Our four and five year old children have a folder that will be brought home each day and then returned to school the following day.
+Our three, four and five year old children have a folder that will be brought home each day and then returned to school the following day.
 Please encourage your child to be responsible for his/her folder.

 What is a typical day like in my child’s classroom?

 A daily schedule will be posted outside of each classroom.
 You will be given a copy of this schedule at the beginning of each school year.
 We believe that by following a daily routine for the children we help them feel most secure while in our care.
 A typical preschool day will have a mixture of quiet/active play, a combination of teacher/child directed activities, and will use both the inside and outside for learning opportunities.
 At Trinity we are very blessed with large classrooms, wonderful Rainy Day spaces (including a designated wood-working room), three age-appropriate playgrounds, and beautiful open grounds perfect for picnics and nature walks.
-We offer various enrichment classes beginning in October that we feel are very beneficial to our children.
+We offer various enrichment classes beginning in October.

 Is there a Summer Program at Trinity?